cyberborean/rdfbeans/src/site/markdown/quickstart.md

 ### Classes or interfaces?

-Before you start, you need to decide which of two databinding techniques supported by RDFBeans framework to be used.
+Before you start, it is good to know about two RDF databinding techniques provided by RDFBeans framework.

 The first method is based on use of RDFBean classes and it is much more like a traditional JavaBeans persistence technique.
 Here you declare a Java class with [RDFBeans annotations](rdfbean.html) and